mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-09-29-drawing-water.md

 Crests or areas where waves might be crashing against land I go heavy with a white pencil and try to make it textured and scratchy.
 Criss-crossing or hatching my strokes is one way of doing this quickly.
 If you remember my [guide on painting clouds]({% post_url /mastering-paper/2013-09-05-drawing-clouds %}), the technique is the same.

-{% figure caption:"Draw wave crests and foam using a white pencil." class:"half" %}
+{% figure caption:"Draw wave crests and foam using a white pencil." class:"gallery-2-col" %}
 [![screenshot of wave foam zoomed in](/assets/images/paper-53-white-foam-detail.jpg)](/assets/images/paper-53-white-foam-detail-lg.jpg) [![screenshot of finished wave foam](/assets/images/paper-53-white-foam.jpg)](/assets/images/paper-53-white-foam-lg.jpg)
 {% endfigure %}